 - Mobile data – research the international data packages provided by your carrier.
 In Brazil, SIM cards with data plans are cheap and easy to activate.
 As a foreigner, you can activate and use SIM cards from TIM, Claro, and Oi.
 We recommend Claro.
 Read our guide to SIM cards and mobile plans for foreigners visiting Brazil.

 - Bring a 2nd phone.
-That iPhone 4S in your drawer is perfect for navigating the city with apps.
+That iPhone 5 in your drawer is perfect for navigating the city with apps.
 Phone theft is rampant in blocos and nightclubs.
-It can also hold your new Brazilian SIM card.
+A second phone can also hold your new Brazilian SIM card.

-- Google Maps – pre-plan your route (by foot or Metro) and save them as “offline” maps.
+- Google Maps – pre-plan your route (by foot, bus, or subway) and save them as “offline” maps.
 Download our Google Map now.

 - Bring your drivers license to nightclubs.
 Dragging around your passport is not necessary; a driver’s license / photo ID is fine.

-- Avoid mosquitos – Aside from dengue fever, many mosquitos in Brazil are now carrying the zika virus.
+- Avoid mosquitoes – The zika virus crisis has subsided, but not disappeared.
 Bring your own DEET mosquito repellent .
 Pharmacies in Rio sell the cheap stuff.

 - Debit/credit cards – Highly recommend one with a “chip.”
 Credit card cloning is still a problem in South America.
 A pre-paid Visa for small purchases and hotel guarantees is a good idea.